Catch-up-TV-and-More/script.module.codequick/README.md

 # Usage
 At the top of your add-on's python file where all your imports are, you just need to import gettext_kodi.
 Then just call gettext_kodi.load_strings() to load all the string references into codequick.
+Or call gettext_kodi.load_strings(strmap) if you want to use your own string mapping.